 Deciding what to get rid of

 A spot of spring cleaning can be cathartic and profitable.
-It feels good to clear old stuff out, create some space, and line your pockets in the process.
+It feels good to clear out old stuff, create space, and line your pockets in the process.
 Your first dilemma is deciding what to sell, so dig into your closets and gather your old smartphones for inspection.

 There are various sound reasons for hanging on to an old phone, rather than parting with it: You might be planning to pass it on to a child, maybe you want a backup device in case your current phone breaks, or perhaps you’ve repurposed it as a smart home gadget.